 - When choosing vegetables for the fall garden, select those that are semi-hardy, as they will tolerate a light to moderate frost, and look for those with quick maturity (fewest days to harvest).
 This information will be listed on the seed packet or in the seed catalog.

-- Vegetables that can be planted in August include leafy greens such as lettuce, spinach, collards, kale and mustard.
-Radishes, turnips, beets and carrots can all be started from seeds in August.
-Chinese cabbage, broccoli, cauliflower and brussel sprouts can be transplanted in August and still have enough time to produce a good harvest.
+- Vegetables that can be planted in August include leafy greens such as lettuce, spinach, collards, kale, and mustard.
+Radishes, turnips, beets, and carrots can all be started from seed in August.
+Chinese cabbage, broccoli, cauliflower, and Brussels sprouts can be transplanted in August and still have enough time to produce a good harvest.
 When selecting plants for transplanting at the local gardening center, be sure you are selecting edible (not ornamental) varieties of cabbage and kale.

-- Fall plants often have fewer insect problems, as they avoid the peak insect activity period of midsummer.
-However, some insects, such as cabbageworm and corn earworm, may be worse late in the year than in the summer; vigilance is still required.
-Avoid some pests and diseases by planting crops of different families than were originally in that section of garden.
+- Fall plants often have fewer insect problems because they avoid the peak insect activity period of midsummer.
+However, some insects, such as cabbage worms and corn earworms, may be worse later in the year than in the summer; vigilance is still required.
+Avoid some pests and diseases by planting crops of different families than were originally grown in that section of garden.

-- Dry soil can making working the soil difficult and can also inhibit seed germination during the late summer.
-Plant fall vegetables when the soil is moist — after a rain or after you’ve watered the area thoroughly the day before planting.
+- Dry soil can make working the soil difficult and can also inhibit seed germination during the late summer.
+Plant fall vegetables when the soil is moist, either after a rain or after you’ve watered the area thoroughly the day before planting.
 Plant the seeds slightly deeper than recommended for spring planting.
 Once planted, water them in thoroughly, and then use mulch or a covering of compost to prevent the soil from crusting.

 - Watering properly is the key to conserving water in the heat of the late summer.
 One inch per week applied all at one time will wet the soil 6 to 8 inches deep and insure good yield from your mature crops.
 Two inches of organic mulch such as leaves or straw will cool the soil and reduce surface evaporation of water.
 Water the garden early in the day so the foliage dries before nightfall.
 Wet foliage at night increases susceptibility to fungus diseases.

 - When mulching around young seedlings, care should be taken not to cover the seedlings.
-Young seedlings need as much sunlight as possible, and the mulch should be covering the soil — not engulfing the young plants.
+Young seedlings need as much sunlight as possible; mulch should cover the soil, not the young plants.

 - Garden vegetables that become over-ripe are easy targets for some pests.
-Remove them as soon as possible to avoid detection by pests.
+Remove ripe vegetables as soon as possible.

-- Having trouble locating your tools in the garden amongst your plants?
+- Having trouble locating your tools when working in the garden?
 Paint the handles of your garden tools a bright color other than green or tie a piece of bright orange surveyor’s tape around the handle.

 During the hot dog days of August, one of the last things a vegetable gardener wants to think about is planting more crops.
-But look ahead to the fall garden, which offers its own satisfaction through its prolonged harvest of fresh vegetables, savings in food costs and knowing that you are making full use of your gardening space and season.
+But look ahead to the fall garden which offers the satisfaction of a prolonged harvest of fresh vegetables, savings in food costs, and making full use of your gardening space and growing season.

-Thanks for joining us in The Garden Shed.
-We look forward to you stopping by next month.
+Thanks for visiting us in The Garden Shed and we look forward to your visit next month.